devchallenges-io/curriculum/1-fundamentals/1-introduction/2-where-to-get-help.md

 Posting a new discussion in the GitHub community is straightforward:

-1. Navigate to the [DevChallenges.io Curriculum repository](https://github.com/devchallenges-io/curriculum) on GitHub.
+1. Navigate to the [DevChallenges.io Github](https://github.com/devchallenges-io) on GitHub.
 2. Click on the ["Discussions" tab](https://github.com/orgs/devchallenges-io/discussions).
 3. Select "New Discussion."
 4. Choose an appropriate category for your topic.